98ultimate/kiosk-conditional-content-card/Readme.md

 This is example lovelace card to use with homeassistant / alarmo-card.
 It will simply list open sensors with conditional card.

-Example lovelace syntaxe to use:
+Example lovelace yaml to use with homeassistant:

     - card:
         entities: